mkraenz/dwarves-of-mikraz-1/README.md

   - [x] persistence of quests
   - [x] turn ginventory items into Item class
   - [x] redo persistence of giventory
+  - [ ] win screen with image
 - [ ] demo: production sim
   - [x] final goal: produce 20 battle axes for the war of the dwarves against the evil lord
   - [x] communicate the final quest (KIS)
-  - [ ] Congratulations.
+  - [x] Congratulations.
 You finished the game/demo.
     - [x] player gets introduced to quest
           -> player can check quest progress
           -> quest gets fulfilled